2008–09 Georgian Cup

 The 2008–09 Georgian Cup (also known as the David Kipiani Cup) was the sixty-fifth season overall and nineteenth since independence of the Georgian annual football tournament.
 The competition began on 30 August 2008 and ended with the Final held on 30 May 2009.
-The defending champions are Zestafoni.
+The defending champions are Zestaponi.

 Round of 32

 The first legs were played on 1 August and the second legs were played on 4 August 2008.